-Advanced Front Airbag Features
+Advanced Front Air Bag Features

-The Advanced Front Airbag system has multistage driver and front passenger airbags.
-This system provides output appropriate to the severity and type of collision as determined by the Occupant Restraint Controller (ORC), which may receive information from the impact sensors at the front of the car.
+driver and front passenger air bags.
+This system provides output appropriate to the severity and type of collision as determined by the Occupant Restraint Controller (ORC), which may receive information from the front impact sensors.